teaching practices are based on years of research as a professional artist, educator, and non-traditional experience

 SP25: 47 enrolled

 PERFORMANCE MEDIA - On Friday afternoons we will gather to explore the electric realms of synthesis in contemporary performance practices and digital media.
 This room provides spacious experimentation and expansion through historical grounding, deliberate curation, and performance-based encounters.
 Portals will range from installation, content, composition, collaboration, and somatic integration.
 The body will become integrated and active.
 Together we will examine relevant archives, film/media, and reading samples to activate a thoughtful forum.
-The course engages the designer, director, choreographer, programmer, performer, engineer, musician/songwriter, visual artist, performance artist, ETC. The course is facilitated by LROD with adaptive, welcoming, and post-human strategies.
+The course engages the designer, director, choreographer, programmer, performer, engineer, musician/songwriter, visual artist, performance artist, ETC.

 Harvard University